-Appointment of these students into nonmatriculated Stanford graduate student status requires the approval of the incoming faculty member, that faculty member’s Stanford department chair and school dean, and Stanford’s office of the Vice Provost for Graduate Education, as well as of the appropriate office(s) (the student’s home department and the graduate dean’s office) at the student’s home institution.
-Students must be appointed into a Stanford degree-granting department or program, regardless of the faculty member’s primary Stanford appointment.
+Appointment of these students into nonmatriculated Stanford graduate student status requires the approval of the incoming faculty member, that faculty member’s Stanford department chair and school dean, and Stanford’s Office of the Vice Provost for Graduate Education, as well as the department and the graduate dean’s office of the student’s home institution.
+Students must be appointed to a Stanford degree program, regardless of the faculty member’s primary Stanford appointment.

 International students who have been granted F or J visa sponsorship by their home institution will remain on that visa during their appointment at Stanford.
 The appropriate office at the degree-granting institution will confirm this status with Stanford’s Bechtel International Center in advance of the student’s appointment here.

-In the case of a faculty member being recruited from a university outside of the United States, where the faculty member wishes to appoint a doctoral student to nonmatriculated status under the provisions of this policy, the student will need to obtain and maintain the appropriate visa status for their stay in the United States (see GAP 2.2, Requirements for New International Students).
+In the case of a faculty member being recruited from a university outside of the United States, where the faculty member wishes to appoint a doctoral student to nonmatriculated status under the provisions of this policy, the student will need to obtain and maintain the appropriate visa status for their stay in the United States (see GAP 2.2 Requirements for New International Students).

-Once appointed, Students of New Faculty must enroll in the appropriate TGR course during each academic year quarter of their Stanford appointment.
+Once appointed, Students of New Faculty must enroll in the appropriate TGR course for zero units during each academic year quarter of their Stanford appointment.
 Failure to enroll in the appropriate TGR course for a term during the academic year may result in the termination of the student’s status at Stanford.
 Summer enrollment is optional subject to the relevant policies of Stanford and of the home institution.

 The policies of the student’s home institution regarding enrollment expectations apply to each student.
 In many cases, students may take a leave of absence and the leave of absence policies of the home institution will apply.
 Students of New Faculty will not be placed on leave status from Stanford University.
 If a student is not on an approved leave of absence at the home institution, the student is expected to meet enrollment, degree progress, tuition and fee requirements at the home institution.
-If a student is approved for a leave of absence by the home institution for reasons other than appointment at Stanford, the appointment at Stanford will be discontinued and reinstatement will require the approval of the Stanford department chair, school dean’s office and office of the Vice Provost for Graduate Education.
+If a student is approved for a leave of absence by the home institution for reasons other than appointment at Stanford, the appointment at Stanford will be discontinued and reinstatement will require the approval of the Stanford department chair, school dean’s office and Office of the Vice Provost for Graduate Education.